 - Tell your doctor if you have ever had an allergic reaction to any type of insulin before you start using Tresiba.

 - Children are especially sensitive to the effects of insulin, particularly around puberty.

 - There are so many different types of insulin that medication errors are common.
 Always check the label on your insulin to make sure it is the right concentration (U-100 or U-200) and the right brand.
 Talk to your doctor or pharmacist if you are unsure.
-Always make sure you dial up the correct dose of Tresiba for you.
+Always make sure you dial up the correct dose of Tresiba for yourself.

 - The dosage of Tresiba needs to be individualized.
 This may take time, so ensure you monitor your blood sugars regularly when titrating the dosage of Tresiba, and tell your doctor the results.

 - Never share your Tresiba FlexTouch pen with other people.
 Store your pens as recommended on the label.

 - Inject your insulin exactly as directed by your doctor.
 Take all other medications as prescribed.